 EMERGENCY PREPAREDNESS GUIDE FOR SENIORS (From the Senior Citizen’s Guide to Detroit)

 All of these guides have great information and we encourage you to get prepared and develop a plan long before these situations arise.
 It is also wise and kind to check your neighbors that you know are alone and at risk and ask them to check on you, too.
-Check on your Neighbor Tips
+Check on your Neighbor Tips for hot weather problems.

 We hope this provides you with information to have a safe and healthy summer.
 The information may change from time to time so please check us out periodically.
 We will update our information likewise for the cold months.